qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single:rendering update during drawing

 You can set an option to update the map display as features are drawn.
-By default, QGIS does not display any features for a layer until the entire layer has been rendered.
+By default, |qg| does not display any features for a layer until the entire layer has been rendered.
 To update the display as features are read from the datastore, choose menu option :menuselection:`Settings --> Options` click on the :guilabel:`Rendering` menu.
 Set the feature count to an